 To approach meeting the advanced combat TTP, non-weapons capabilities (Electronic Warfare, Combat Search and Rescue, Land Navigation, and Convoy Escort) must include the required airspace, varied topography land areas, range tracking, instrumentation, and communications infrastructure.
-The
+The Navy must be able to control land uses.
+The placement of electronic signal transmitters requires various terrain elevations in order to replicate opposition forces and threats.
+In addition, any area chosen must be free of electromagnetic interference to preserve a "clean" spectrum for Electronic Warfare training.

 The existing DVTA is a non-live-fire training area on Navy-managed land that is generally open to public use (e.g., recreation, and limited off-highway vehicle use).
-Infrastructure, mining, and geothermal development existing near the DVTA has degraded training realism and potentially compromises aircrew safety, particularly in low-altitude, dark, and low-light conditions.
+Infrastructure, mining, and geothermal development existing near the DVTA has degraded training realism and potentially compromise aircrew safety, particularly in low-altitude, dark, and low-light conditions.
 If allowed to continue unabated, aircrew and Special Forces personnel would be unable to safely train or train to tactically acceptable parameters within the DVTA.
 Currently, given the extent of existing development, the Navy can utilize only undesirably predictable and repetitive scenarios due to the limited availability of multiple signal locations and elevations, and due to having only a minimal set of combat search and rescue recovery sites for helicopters.